defr0stt/Flowers/README.md

 ![StartMenu1](https://github.com/defr0stt/Flowers/blob/master/screens/Start1.png)

 In the left bottom corner program has an animation of blinking image.
-There are 2 buttons which help you to move from one menu item to another.
+There are 2 buttons which help you to move from one menu item to another and 1 button to close this program.